Codename: Kids Next Door: Synopsis

-The show revolves around a group of five 10-year old kids (later retconned to be varying ages), using codenames Numbers 1 through 5, who are the main home operatives of what is known as Sector V, which is part of a worldwide espionage-style organization called the Kids Next Door.
-Their mission is to fight crimes against kids (such as homework and flossing), many of which are willingly committed by "evil" adults, senior citizens, teenagers, and other children.
-Numbuh 1 is the bald, astute, no-nonsense, workaholic British-American boy Nigel Uno, leader of Sector V. Numbuh 2 is the overweight, intellectual, aviation enthusiastic, pun-cracking Jewish-American boy Hoagie P. Gilligan, Jr..
-Numbuh 3 is the happy-go-lucky Japanese-American girl Kuki Sanban.
-Numbuh 4 is the short-tempered, irrational, and fighting-prone Australian-American boy Wallabee Beatles.
-Numbuh 5 is the intelligent, laid-back, tomboyish African-American girl Abigail Lincoln.
+The series revolves around a group of five 10-year-old children (later retconned to be varying ages), using codenames Numbuhs 1 through 5, who are the main home operatives of what is known as Sector V, which is part of a worldwide espionage-style organization called the Kids Next Door.
+Their mission is to fight crimes against children (such as homework and flossing), many of which are willingly committed by "evil" adults, senior citizens, teenagers, and occasionally other children.
+Numbuh 1 is a level-headed, no-nonsense British boy named Nigel Uno, leader of Sector V. Numbuh 2 is an overweight, nerdy American boy named Hogarth "Hoagie" Pennywhistle Gilligan, Jr. Numbuh 3 is a friendly, happy-go-lucky Japanese girl named Kuki Sanban.
+Numbuh 4 is a short-tempered, irrational Australian boy named Wallabee "Wally" Beetles.
+Numbuh 5 is a quiet, laid-back, black French girl named Abigail "Abby" Lincoln.

 Following a period of training, every member of the Kids Next Door chooses a number or alphanumeric code (deliberately pronounced and spelled as "Numbuh") and is sent to a "sector" that acts as their home base.
 The sector headquarters, like some of the organization's bases and facilities, are tree houses, with both treehouse and the tree it is in being of ludicrous proportions, and often suited to their environment.
 This includes a base constructed beneath the Arctic ice shelf, and a base built into a large pine tree.
 The main headquarters of the Kids Next Door is a treehouse Moon Base.
 The Kids Next Door follow their oath of protecting other kids as well as battling adulthood until the age of 13 when they are "decommissioned", a process of wiping their memories of any past KND activity and warping their minds.
-Such a practice has inevitably led to the creation of many KND villains who escaped decommissioning (such as Numbuh 5's older sister Cree, formerly known as Numbuh 11, and Chad, formerly known as Numbuh 274 and supreme commander of the Kids Next Door).
+Such a practice has inevitably led to the creation of many KND villains who escaped decommissioning, including Numbuh 5's older sister Cree, formerly known as Numbuh 11 and former leader of Sector V; and Chad, formerly known as Numbuh 274 and supreme commander of the Kids Next Door.